annotorious/project-website-source/content/annotorious/getting-started/storing-annotations.md

 # Storing Annotations

 To store annotations, you need an annotation server or database backend.
-Annotorious - as well as its sister project [RecogitoJS](https://github.com/recogito/recogito) - __do not
-include their own storage solution__.
-They provide __the user interface functionality__ for annotation __only__.
+Annotorious - as well as its sister project [RecogitoJS](https://github.com/recogito/recogito) - do not include their own storage solution.
+They provide __the user interface functionality for annotation only__.
 To store annotations, you need to connect them to your own backend, using the [API](/annotorious/api-docs/).

-When an annotation is created, updated or deleted by the user, Annotorious emits the following events through the API:
+When the user creates, updates or deletes an annotation, Annotorious emits the following events:

 - __createAnnotation__
 - __updateAnnotation__
 - __deleteAnnotation__

-You need to subscribe to these events, and execute the corresponding write operations to your backend.
+Subscribe to these events, and execute the corresponding write operations to your backend.

 ```javascript
 anno.on('createAnnotation', function(annotation) {